serkturk/my-portfolio/README.md

 I didn't want a boring static portfolio, so I built this to look and feel like a real computer.

 When you open the site, it zooms into a photo of my actual desk setup, logs you in, and lets you browse my experience and projects through a functional desktop interface.
-It’s built to be interactive--you can open windows, drag things around, and write notes.
+It’s built to be interactive; you can open windows, drag things around, and write notes.

 I built this to push my React skills and create something memorable.